-The United States and Canada share the longest international border on the planet and our bilateral relationship is one of the world’s closest and most extensive.
+The United States and Canada share the world’s longest international border, 5,525 miles with 120 land ports-of-entry, and our bilateral relationship is one of the closest and most extensive.
 It is reflected in the high volume of bilateral trade – nearly $2 billion a day in goods and services – and in people-to-people contact – about 400,000 people cross between the two countries every day.
-In fields ranging from border security and law enforcement to environmental protection to free trade, the two countries work closely together on multiple levels, from local/provincial to federal.
+In fields ranging from border and national security to global affairs to the opioid crisis to environmental protection to free trade, our two countries work closely together on multiple levels, from local/provincial to federal.

 U.S. defense arrangements with Canada are more extensive than with any other country.
-The United States and Canada share North Atlantic Treaty Organization (NATO) mutual security commitments, and U.S. and Canadian military forces cooperate on continental defense within the framework of the binational North American Aerospace Defense Command (NORAD).
+The United States and Canada share North Atlantic Treaty Organization (NATO) mutual defense commitments.
+U.S. and Canadian military forces cooperate on continental defense within the framework of the North American Aerospace Defense Command (NORAD), the world’s only binational military command.
 The Permanent Joint Board on Defense provides policy-level consultation on bilateral defense matters.

 The United States and Canada work in partnership at, within, and beyond our borders to enhance security and economic competitiveness, and to accelerate the legitimate flow of people, goods, and services between our two countries.
-These efforts include collaboration along four lines of effort: addressing threats early; facilitating lawful trade and travel; law enforcement collaboration; and promoting resilience, including of critical infrastructure and cybersecurity.
-We encourage secure and lawful travel through trusted trader programs as well as our joint NEXUS trusted traveler program with more than 1.8 million members.
-We have agreements that allow us to exchange information on visa and immigration applicants and travelers crossing our shared land border, which enhances the security of both countries without causing delays at the border.
+These efforts include collaboration along four lines of effort: addressing threats early; facilitating lawful trade and travel; enhancing law enforcement collaboration; and promoting resilience, including of critical infrastructure and cybersecurity.
+We encourage secure and lawful travel through trusted traveler programs including our joint NEXUS program with more than 1.8 million members.
+We have agreements that allow us to exchange information on visa and immigration applicants and travelers crossing our shared land border, which maintains the integrity of our immigration systems and enhances the security of both countries without causing delays at the border.

 Extensive law enforcement collaboration includes risk assessment and analysis, incident management, and coordinated messaging.
 Successful joint law enforcement programs with Canada include the Border Enforcement Security Taskforces (BESTs), the integrated border enforcement teams (IBETS), and the Shiprider Integrated Cross Border Maritime Law Enforcement program, in which officers from both countries jointly patrol our shared waterways.
-U.S. Customs and Border Protection (CBP) conducts preclearance operations at eight airports in Canada, allowing air travelers to complete immigration, customs, and agriculture procedures before boarding their flight to the United States.
-An updated preclearance agreement signed in 2015 that is on track to be implemented this summer will enable expansion to new locations in Canada.
-This Land/Rail/Marine/Air preclearance agreement will also enable ferry/cruise immigration pre-inspection locations to convert to full customs and immigration preclearance locations.
+U.S. Customs and Border Protection (CBP) conducts preclearance operations at eight airports in Canada, allowing air travelers to complete immigration, customs, and agriculture procedures before boarding their flights to the United States.
+The 2015 Agreement on Land, Rail, Marine, and Air Transport Preclearance Between the Government of the United States of America and the Government of Canada, which entered into force in August 2019, provides the legal framework and reciprocal authorities necessary for each country’s preclearance officers to carry out security, facilitation, and inspection processes in the other country.
+It enables expansion to new airport, marine, and rail locations consistent with the terms and conditions of the Agreement, including facility requirements and cost recovery provisions.
+It also enables co-location of officers at small and remote Ports of Entry along our shared land border and conversion of existing ferry and cruise ship immigration pre-inspection operations to full preclearance.

 The United States and Canada cooperate closely to resolve and manage transboundary environmental and water issues.
-A principal instrument of this cooperation is the International Joint Commission, established under the 1909 Boundary Waters Treaty.
-The United States and Canada have hundreds of environmental partnerships at the local, state, and federal level.
-These include the Great Lakes Water Quality Agreement to protect water quality and ecosystem health and the Columbia River Treaty regime to jointly regulate and manage the Columbia River as it flows from British Columbia into the United States.
-For the latter, the United States and Canada began negotiations in 2018 to modernize the treaty regime.
-The two countries also cooperate on a range of bilateral fisheries issues and international high seas governance initiatives; they are also founding members of the Arctic Council.
+A principal instrument of this cooperation is the 1909 Boundary Waters Treaty, which established the International Joint Commission.
+The United States and Canada have hundreds of environmental and natural resource partnerships at the local, state, and federal level.
+These include the Great Lakes Water Quality Agreement to protect water quality and ecosystem health and the Columbia River Treaty regime.
+The Columbia River Treaty regime was developed to regulate the flow of the Columbia River to benefit both countries.
+The United States and Canada began negotiations in 2018 to modernize the treaty regime.
+The two countries also cooperate on a range of bilateral fisheries issues and international high seas governance initiatives as well as both countries are also founding members of the Arctic Council.